 As some blades have steel as its cutting tip, the Gila Tools wood blade is equipped with a carbide tip, which is said to hold a sharp edge for a long period of time.
 A carbide tip wood blade is known for its durability and can withstand a number of re-sharpening.

 The tooth configuration or the tooth grind affects the way a wood blade cuts.
-Giving off a smooth cut that is less likely to splinter, Gila Tools offers wood blades with Alternate Top Bevel (ATB) teeth.
+Giving off a smooth cut that is less likely to splinter, Tum a Lum Power Tools offers wood blades with Alternate Top Bevel (ATB) teeth.
 Simply put, the wood blade teeth alternate between a right and left hand bevel that forms a knife-like edge on a the side of the blade.
 Best used on softwoods, plywood, decking, wood composites, etc., the Gila Tools wood blade ensures you of a clean and smooth cut even on ripping and crosscutting.

 READ MORE